Terms and conditions for the sale of goods to consumers via a website

 50.We will make the reimbursement using the same means of payment as you used for the initial transaction unless you have expressly agreed otherwise; in any event, you will not incur any fees as a result of the reimbursement.

-51. If you have received Goods in connection with the Contract which you have cancelled, you must send back the Goods or hand them over to us at 7 Bell Yard Street, City of Westminster, London, WC2A 2JR without delay and in any event not later than 14 days from the day on which you communicate to us your cancellation of this Contract.
+51. If you have received Goods in connection with the Contract which you have cancelled, you must send back the Goods or hand them over to us at an agreed point of delivery, without delay and in any event not later than 14 days from the day on which you communicate to us your cancellation of this Contract.
 The deadline is met if you send back the goods before the period of 14 days has expired.
 You agree that you will have to bear the cost of returning the Goods.

 52. For the purposes of these Cancellation Rights, these words have the following meanings: